Thorson Tickled Pink With Friday Victory at the Chili Bowl

 “I have mad respect for that kid,” Thorson said of Bernal.
 “I’ve raced a lot with him out of the west coast and we kind of grew up around the same people.
 We became pretty close, so it was pretty awesome to dice it out with him and Windom.
 You don’t get too many guys that will race you clean like that.”

-Thorson from Minden, Nevada continued his remarkable story following a series traffic accident that left him with serious injuries.
-After returning in victory lane in June Friday marked Thorson’s highest profile victory since the accident.
+Thorson from Minden, Nevada continued his remarkable story following a traffic accident that left him with serious injuries.
+After returning to victory lane in June Friday marked Thorson’s highest profile victory since the accident.
 Paired with Hayward Motorsports Thorson may have the best shot of his career to win a Golden Driller.

 “This team is bad ass, I’m really excited to see what we can do”